jesperhoy/SmarterTrackTranslator/README.md

 A Windows desktop tool for creating and updating translation files (for UI internationalization) for [SmarterTrack](https://www.smartertools.com/smartertrack).

-Lists English and translated items a side-by-side for easy refenrece, has search function, and helper dialog for multi-line items.
+Lists English and translated items a side-by-side for easy reference, has a search function, and a helper dialog for multi-line items.

-Using this tool, rather than editing the XML file directly, also makes it easier to keep track of which items have been translated and which have not (the Translation column is empty for those that have not).
+Using this tool, rather than editing the XML file directly, makes it easier to keep track of which items have been translated and which have not (the Translation column is empty for those that have not).

+Also, whenever a new version of SmarterTrack is released, this tool makes it easy to spot new items that need to be translated.
+Simply load the new "en.xml" file, load the old translation file, and instantly new items will stand out in the list (Translation column empty).

 ![](screenshot.png)